 This unpaved back road was the original highway from Safford to the mines at Clifton.
 You can access it from the little town of Solomon on Hwy 191 or Clifton at the east end.

 From Douglas, take 15th street east.
-As you leave Douglas you will also leave pavement.
+As you leave Douglas you will also leave the pavement.
 Slaughter Ranch Museum is totally worth the trip.
 In addition, there is a very pleasant picnic area by the lake.
-(Drive time about half hour.)
+(Drive time about half-hour.)

 If you take Gleeson Road (unpaved) east out of Tombstone about 17 miles you will come to the ghost town of Gleeson.
-A mile or 2 before you get to Gleeson you will see a sign for Rattlesnake Crafts.
-Do drive in and look around.
-One of the great Arizona oddities.
-At Gleeson, check out the old jail.
+At Gleeson, check out the old jail open one Saturday a month by Joe Bono, owner and former resident.
 Across the street is the old saloon and the adobe walls of the miners’ hospital.
 Just east of Gleeson you can pick up the Ghost Town Trail going north to what remains of Courtland and Pearce.